xxks-kkk/linuxjedi.co.uk/content/blog/2017/01/26/maw-chap-4-writing-part.md

 Now, let $H = 15$ and we have $S(15) = 2583$.

-\* ---- Note ---- *
+!!! note

-> initial condition is for the general solution for the recurrence relation, not the homogeneous
-> part.
-Thus, we cannot use the initial condition immediately when we have our homogeneous part done.
-> We need to wait until the whole solution (homogeneous part + particular part).
+    Initial condition is for the general solution for the recurrence relation, not the homogeneous part.
+Thus, we cannot use the initial condition immediately when we have our homogeneous part done.We need to wait until the whole solution (homogeneous part + particular part).

 **Remarks:**